plastic

 What Can I Do?
 Love Your Clothes

-In the UK, we buy more clothes per person than any other Country in Europe.
+In the UK, we purchase more clothes per person than any other country in Europe.
+Unfortunately, a significant amount of these clothes end up in our bins, impacting both our planet and our wallets.

 Think before you buy